 Superior Functionality, Better Support, and Lower Price: It’s a No-brainer

-Westfield provides commercial and personal insurance in 21 of the United States and surety services to customers in 50 states, all through a network of more than 1,200 independent insurance agencies.
+Westfield provides commercial and and personal insurance in 21 of the United States and surety services to customers in 50 states, all through a network of more than 1,200 independent insurance agencies.
 The core systems we need to run our business—for example, quote generation and claims processing—reside on our mainframe.
 High availability and fast performance have always been important, but they are even more so in the digital economy where consumers expect to receive quotes in minutes and have claims processed quickly and effortlessly.

 About a year ago, we decided it was time to check out the monitoring landscape and look for a replacement for our old system.
 After a careful search, we selected the BMC MainView product family for a variety of reasons that include tight integration across components, a consistent user interface, superior functionality, extensive automation, and compelling pricing.
 Westfield is currently using MainView for z/OS, CICS, DB2, MQ, and IP; MainView AutoOperator for z/OS, CICS, and MQ; and Pool Advisor and Apptune.